jmainpri/move3d-launch/README.md

 move3d-launch
 =============

-This project contains an install and launch scripts for move3d-studio
+This project contains install and launch scripts for move3d-studio

 ### Install